 When an applicable constraint violation occurs, the FAIL resolution algorithm aborts the current SQL statement with an SQLITE_CONSTRAINT error.
 But the FAIL resolution does not back out prior changes of the SQL statement that failed nor does it end the transaction.
 For example, if an UPDATE statement encountered a constraint violation on the 100th row that it attempts to update, then the first 99 row changes are preserved but changes to rows 100 and beyond never occur.

 When an applicable constraint violation occurs, the IGNORE resolution algorithm skips the one row that contains the constraint violation and continues processing subsequent rows of the SQL statement as if nothing went wrong.
 Other rows before and after the row that contained the constraint violation are inserted or updated normally.
-No error is returned when the IGNORE conflict resolution algorithm is used.
+No error is returned for uniqueness, NOT NULL, and UNIQUE constraint errors when the IGNORE conflict resolution algorithm is used.
+However, the IGNORE conflict resolution algorithm works like ABORT for foreign key constraint errors.

 When the REPLACE conflict resolution strategy deletes rows in order to satisfy a constraint, delete triggers fire if and only if recursive triggers are enabled.